MPDL/MAUS/README.md

 ## Repositories

-* The code for the plugins can be found in this repository: [rdmo-plugins-maus](https://github.com/MPDL/rdmo-plugins-maus)
+* The code for our SMP-specific plugins can be found in this repository: [rdmo-plugins-maus](https://github.com/MPDL/rdmo-plugins-maus)
+* And here are our forked [rdmo-plugins-github](https://github.com/MPDL/rdmo-plugins-github) and [rdmo-plugins-gitlab](https://github.com/MPDL/rdmo-plugins-gitlab) each with an extra export plugin